hssharadga/Sizing-and-Scheduling-PV-Battery/README.md

 # Sizing and Scheduling Solar Photovoltaic Battery System For Demand Peak-shaving (15-minute monthly demand peak)

-Authors: Hussein Sharadga, Bryan Rasmussen
+Authors: Dr. Hussein Sharadga, r.
+Bryan Rasmussen

 **Note**: Should you face an issue running the codes, please feel free to drop a LinkedIn message (https://www.linkedin.com/in/hussein-sharadga/).